RobG66/Gamelist-Manager/README.md

 ![gamelistmanager](https://github.com/RobG66/Gamelist-Manager/assets/91415974/42f6a366-00f5-4f1f-bb43-76816006d47b)

+Thoughts:
+ Progress is slow with getting ScreenScraper going.
+I'm moderately disabled with my hands/arms so doing a lot of keyboard work is extremely difficult for me.
+It causes me physical pain too.
+But, it helps my emotional state to tinker on this so it is a trade off I guess.
+I should slow down a bit though.

  Release 3.0 introduces preliminary scraping for Arcade (MAME/FBNeo) via ArcadeDB.
 If you notice any problem, please open an issue.

  Known limitations: